-To the Board of Directors Quincy United Methodist Home:
+To the Board of Directors Quincy Retirement Community:

-Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
+Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The following supplementary information accompanying the financial statements is presented for purposes of additional analysis and is not required part of the basic financials statements.
-The supplementary information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and, accordingly, we express no opinion on such information.
+The supplementary information has not been subjected to the auditing procedures applied in the audits of the basic financial statements, and, accordingly, we express no opinion on such information.